b3fr4nk/docs-search/readme.md

 # Docs search

-Search relevant information from text using bullmq and pinecone
+Search relevant information from text using bullmq and pinecone and openAI embedding